 Schlesinger Library Reading Room Digital Imaging Policy

 Our policy is designed to assist readers with note-taking by permitting limited use of digital cameras and camera-enabled devises such as tablets and smart phones in the Carol K. Pforzheimer Reading Room.
 Photographs must be for study purposes only and cannot be reproduced, transferred, or published.
-For images for publication, please see our Ordering Reproductions for Publication guide.
+For images for publication, please see our instructions for ordering scanned images for publication.

 Imaging by readers is subject, but not limited to, the following conditions:

 - The Library reserves the right to refuse permission when such photography would cause injury to Library holdings and/or donor restrictions prohibit duplication.
 Material may be subject to examination by the desk attendant for physical condition, copyright issues, and donor restrictions before approval will be given.

 - No tripods or handheld or flatbed scanners are allowed.

 - Materials must be handled properly and with great care: